top of page

 The verb 'shatter' has an etymology that vividly captures its explosive nature.
 It is derived from the Old English word 'sceaterian,' which meant 'to break into pieces' or 'to scatter.'
 This Old English term can be traced back to the Proto-Germanic word '*skautaz,' which conveyed the idea of breaking or splitting apart with force.
 'Shatter' aptly describes the action of breaking or causing something to break violently into numerous pieces, often accompanied by a loud noise and considerable force.
 Its etymology underscores the abrupt and forceful nature of this action, highlighting the idea of fragmentation and the disintegration of solid objects.

-Quiz: Find the meaning of shatter
+Find the correct meaning of the verb shatter:

 Try Again!